cultuurnet/culturefeed/README.md

 outlines the necessary steps for upgrading third party code using the culturefeed module or libraries contained in it.

+## March 11, 2013 ##

+### Custom HTTP proxy settings were replaced by Drupal core proxy settings ###

+HTTP proxy support was added in Drupal 7.17, see http://drupal.org/node/7881 for more details.
+CultureFeed from now on takes into account the HTTP proxy settings of Drupal core and longer uses its own variables or settings form.
+To accomodate the proxy_exceptions setting of Drupal core, DrupalCultureFeed::getOAuthClient() now requires the base URL of the webservice as a first argument.

 ## February 21, 2013 ##

 ### Classes prefixed with CultureFeed_Cdb moved out ###